Get E-Book

 const code = 'const port: number = 3000;';

-console.log(stripTypeScriptTypes(code));module.stripTypeScriptTypes() accepts a source string and returns JavaScript text with TypeScript types stripped.
+module.stripTypeScriptTypes() accepts a source string and returns JavaScript text with TypeScript types stripped.
 The default mode is 'strip', matching the runtime's erasable-syntax path.
-It throws when the code contains transform-required syntax, such as an enum.
+If the code contains transform-required syntax, such as an enum, the call throws.

 In Node v24, this API also prints an ExperimentalWarning.
-The runtime file-stripping path is stable, while this helper API is still release-candidate.
+Runtime file stripping is stable.
+This helper API is still release-candidate.

 const js = stripTypeScriptTypes('const a: number = 1;');

-The API is useful when your program already owns source text and wants Node's parser to prepare it before passing it to a lower-level execution API.
-It is not a compiler replacement.
+The API is useful when your program already owns source text and wants Node to prepare it before passing it to a lower-level execution API.
 It does not type-check.
 Its output is documented as unstable across Node versions because parser and printer details can change.
-Persisting that output as part of a build artifact ties the artifact to Node's implementation details.
+If you persist that output as a build artifact, you tie the artifact to Node's implementation details.

 stripTypeScriptTypes(source, {